joelouthan/theologic.us/content/posts/5-family-devos-mark/2012-08-06-devotions-mark-1-14-15-jesus-is-the-good-news.md

 Yet, when John was done with paving the way for Christ, and then Christ started ministry (only with the fullness of the Holy Spirit).

-Because Christ has arrive, the kingdom of God.
+Because Christ has arrived, the kingdom of God has arrived.
 In other words, when Christ started his ministry, that was the start of the kingdom of God.

 >Matthew 16:13-20 (CSB) When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
 >